 Are you trying to learn French?
 Then you will definitely want to check out the Daily French pod.
 This is a new way to learn French with daily podcasts.
 The episodes include a wide variety of situations and vocabulary words and will help you expand your knowledge of French.
 Some of the episodes include topics like working from home, Masculine and feminine, politicians, women’s rights, discussing art, and so much more.
 There are literally thousands of episodes.
 So if you are ready to expand your French language learning then check out this podcast.

-Coffee break has a number of language learning podcasts including for English, Swedish, Chinese, Italian, German, Spanish, and French.
-The coffee break Italian podcasts are perfect for absolute beginners as well as intermediate Italian speakers.
-Additionally you can sign up for their online courses.
+Coffee Break has a number of language learning podcasts including English, Swedish, Chinese, Italian, German, Spanish, and French.
+The Coffee Break Italian podcasts are perfect for absolute beginners as well as intermediate Italian speakers.
+Additionally, you can sign up for their online courses.
 However, their podcasts are free.
-You can access these podcasts on Apple podcast, Google podcast and on Spotify.
-The lessons are about 15 to 20 minutes long-about the length of a coffee break.
+You can access these podcasts on Apple podcast, Google podcast, and Spotify.
+The lessons are about 15 to 20 minutes long about the length of a coffee break.
 For more information about this podcast check out their website.

 Additional Info: 9 Certificate Programs That Pay Well